brosner/django-haystack/docs/tutorial.rst

         pub_date = indexes.DateTimeField(model_attr='pub_date')

         def get_query_set(self):
-            "Used when the entire index for model is updated." return Note.objects.filter(pub_date__lte=datetime.datetime.now())
+            """Used when the entire index for model is updated.""" from myapp.models import Note
+            return Note.objects.filter(pub_date__lte=datetime.datetime.now())

-    site.register(Note, NoteIndex)
+    site.register('myapp.note', NoteIndex)

 Every custom ``SearchIndex`` requires there be one and only one field with ``document=True``.
 This is the primary field that will get passed to the backend for indexing.
 For